Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: Results of SEER

 Fig.~\ref{Fig1:seer}a illustrates $N(E_{\rm loc})$ for $T=0.4$ extracted from SEER, as a function of the number of catalogs used to build the library.
 After 50 runs $N(E_{\rm loc})$ approximately converges below some energy $E^{\rm conv}$.
 We uncover about 200 excitations with $E_{\rm loc}<E^{\rm conv}$ (dashed line).
 Many of these excitations have a single energy maximum along their reaction path, as illustrated in Fig.~\ref{Fig1:seer}b.
 The density $N(E_{\rm loc})$ of such single excitations is compared with the total density in Fig.~\ref{Fig1:seer}c.
 Considering all or only single excitations lead to similar results, in what follows we focus on the latter.

 To study the temperature dependence of excitations, we consider the cumulative number of elementary excitations $F_T(E_{\rm loc})$ in Fig.~\ref{Fig1:seer}d.
 The figure reveals a depletion of low-energy excitations under cooling.
 Our key observation, illustrated in Fig.~\ref{Fig1:seer}e, is that different curves $F_T(E_{\rm loc})$ approximately collapse by simply shifting the energy by some value $\Delta E(T)$.
+Fig.~S5 shows that no collapse can be obtained by assuming that temperature scales the energy axis by some factor.
 We show the temperature dependence for the energy shift $\Delta E(T)$ in the inset of Fig.~\ref{Fig1:seer}e.
+The error on this quantity is estimated in Fig.~S6.
 The energy shift approaches a constant at temperatures close to the crossover one.
 It is consistent with the usual notion that above the crossover temperature $T_{\rm on} \simeq 0.7$, the properties of the inherent structures become temperature independent.
 As the temperature decreases, $\Delta E(T)$ develops an approximate linear temperature dependence.

 Thus, the density of excitations evolves under cooling as if all excitations were increasing their energy by some amount $\Delta E(T)$.
-Making the assumption that the activation energy $E_a(T)$ is controlled by local barriers then implies that it must also shift by $\Delta E(T)$ under cooling.
+Making the assumption that the activation energy $E_a(T)$ is dominated by the magnitude of local barriers then implies that it must also shift by $\Delta E(T)$ under cooling.
 In other words, for $T_1,T_2$ at low temperatures we must have:

 This is our main prediction, which we can test below without fitting parameters.